 In fact, by the 8th century, King Charlemagne so believed in the power of flaxseed that he passed laws requiring the entire Frankish Empire to consume it.
 Of course, Charlemagne’s faith wasn’t based on much science, but modern studies now confirm what Charlemagne already knew 1,300 years ago.

-The alpha-linolenic acid, fiber, vitamin E, and lignans in flaxseeds have been linked to all sorts of benefits including cardiovascular health as well as prevention of various types of cancers and lung disease.
 Although the research is not yet conclusive, the potential health benefits, nutritional profile, and virtually non-existent side effects are convincing many modern people to start incorporating flaxseed back into daily diets.

 Flaxseed has a pretty remarkable nutritional profile.
 For every 30 gram serving, you’ll receive:

 To put this into better perspective, every tiny 30 gram serving of flaxseed provides 10 percent of your daily protein needs, 27 percent daily dietary fiber, and more than 200 percent of recommended daily doses of magnesium, manganese, thiamin, and selenium—all for only 150 calories.
 Even without any of the purported cancer or heart disease–fighting abilities, sprinkling a little flaxseed on your next meal may not be a bad idea for overall nutrition.

 Even better, recent science does seem to indicate that four of the main nutrients in flaxseed have particularly helpful health benefits:

 Flaxseed oil, sometimes known as linseed oil, also contains ALA and vitamin E but not any of the other dietary nutrients.